- What's On

 - Account Login

-As we launch our stream of Sunset Boulevard in Concert – at Home, Artistic Director Nikolai Foster shares his vision for our first-ever fully online Made at Curve show, including how we’ve adapted the show for the digital stage and other details you can expect from our new version of Andrew Lloyd Webber’s musical masterpiece.
+In this Director’s Note originally written in December 2020, Artistic Director Nikolai Foster shares his vision for our first-ever fully online Made at Curve show, including how we adapted the show for the digital stage and other details you can expect from our streamed version of Andrew Lloyd Webber’s musical masterpiece.

 Our concert production of Sunset Boulevard reunites our 2017 company, led by acclaimed British musical theatre stars Ria Jones – who, coincidentally, was the first artist to perform Norma Desmond at Sydmonton when Andrew first presented the piece in 1991 – and Danny Mac.
 It is performed in-the-round, with the company dressed in Colin Richmond’s stunning costumes and lighting design by our Curve Associate Ben Cracknell.
 I’m personally thrilled to be revisiting the show for this new concert staging, with choreography by Lee Proud and Musical Supervision by Stephen Brooker.